 Houston is underrated for several reasons this year.
 As a mid-major, they will always be overlooked when compared to blue-chip programs like UCLA, UConn, or Kentucky.

-The American Athletic Conference is only the eighth-best conference in the country.
-The only weaker conference with an NCAA Championship contender is the West Coast Conference, which has Gonzaga.
+The American Athletic Conference (AAC) is only the eighth-best conference in the country.
+The only weaker conference with an NCAA championship contender is the West Coast Conference (WCC), which has Saint Mary’s and Gonzaga.

-At (+700), Houston is the rare futures favorite that still pays out a hefty price, and I would bet them up to (+500).
+At (+700), Houston is the rare futures favorite that still pays out a hefty price per the NCAA Tournament winner odds, and I would bet them up to (+400).

 Worst NCAA Tournament Teams to Bet